ElementAI/haven_old/README.md

 3. [run the experiments; and](#3-running-the-experiments)
 4. [visualize the results.](#4-visualizing-the-results)

+### TODO

+- [ ] automatically launch a jupyter when experiments are launched

+- [ ] better handlings of lists in the jupyter dashboard

 ### Examples

 The following folders contain example projects built on this framework.